-Source: Centraal Bureau voor de Statistiek (CBS), NORD/LB Markets Strategy & Floor Research

-Income sources of Dutch municipalities

-Central state transfers are the most important source of income for Dutch municipalities: in the graphic above, they are listed under "Other current revenue" and currently account for around 87% of this income item.
-Generally speaking, the municipalities receive these transfers in the form of general and special grants.
-General allocations are formula-based and independent of the municipalities' expenses and taxation.
-The aim of these allocations is to allow each local government to finance service levels of equal value while imposing comparable, appropriate levels of taxation.
+Distribution of revenue sources of municipalities Source: Centraal Bureau voor de Statistiek (CBS), NORD/LB Markets Strategy & Floor Research Revenue sources of Dutch municipalities Central state transfers are the most important source of revenue for Dutch municipalities: in the graphic above, they are listed under "Other current revenue" and, at present, account for around 87% of this income item.
+Generally speaking, the municipalities receive these transfers in the form of general and specific grants.
+General allocations are formulabased and independent of the municipalities' expenses and taxation.
+The aim of these allocations is to allow all of the municipalities to finance service levels of equal value while imposing comparable, appropriate levels of taxation.
 A system consisting of 60 criteria is used to calculate the allocations, making this one of the most complex financial equalisation systems in the world.
-Municipalities receive specific allocations that make up around 50% of the general allocations to finance tasks specified by the Dutch state, which means that they are earmarked for this specific purpose.
+Municipalities receive specific allocations equivalent to around 50% of the general allocations to finance tasks defined by the Dutch state, which means that they are earmarked for this specific purpose.
 However, this form of allocation has been reduced as part of the policy of decentralisation in the last few years.
-Local governments obtain their other income from taxes and other receipts (see charts), with the tax rates in each municipality being set individually by the respective Municipal Council.
-The largest share of tax income is generated via "Taxes on production and import", which includes land tax, among other elements.
-Moreover, municipalities are obliged to present balanced budgets.

-Breakdown of income sources of Dutch provinces
+Dutch municipalities obtain their other revenue from taxes and other receipts (see charts), with the tax rates in each municipality being set individually by the respective Municipal Council.
+The largest share of tax revenue is generated via the item "Taxes on production and imports", which includes land tax, among other elements.
+Moreover, municipalities are obliged to present balanced budgets Breakdown of revenue sources of Dutch provinces

-Trend in income sources of Dutch provinces
+Trend in revenue sources of municipalities

-Source: Centraal Bureau voor de Statistiek (CBS), NORD/LB Markets Strategy & Floor Research

-Income sources of Dutch provinces

-The 12 Dutch provinces obtain their income from taxes, service charges, government subsidies and other earnings such as a share of profits generated by utility companies.
-While the share of government subsidies is certainly lower than is the case for the municipalities in the Netherlands, this item does nevertheless still dominate at approximately 68%.
-In 2021, the independently managed Dutch provinces received around EUR 1.7bn in tax income.

-Income sources of Dutch water boards
+Source: Centraal Bureau voor de Statistiek (CBS), NORD/LB Markets Strategy & Floor Research Revenue sources of Dutch provinces The 12 provinces of the Netherlands obtain their revenue from taxes, service charges, government subsidies and other earnings such as a share of profits generated by utility companies.
+While the share of government subsidies is certainly lower than it is the case for the municipalities in the Netherlands, at roughly 69%, this item does nevertheless still dominate at the level of the provinces.
+In 2022, the independently managed Dutch provinces received approximately EUR 1.7bn in tax revenue.
+Revenue sources of Dutch water boards

-Trend in income sources of Dutch water boards
+Trend in revenue of Dutch water boards